How to create a Japandi kitchen: 10 simple ways to style this serene, on-trend look

 “Japandi design is all about functionality and minimalism, with each item within the room having a strong purpose, whether that’s a day-to-day function or decorative appeal,” says Elina Enqvist-Twomey, from bathroom and kitchen manufacturer, GROHE.

 Just like Japandi bedroom ideas, a Japandi kitchen uses warm natural materials and is all about neutral shades and minimal clutter.
-Lighting is also important and, when combined with the other elements, creates a cozy, practical kitchen that you won’t want to leave.
+Lighting is also important and, when combined with the other elements, creates a cosy, practical kitchen that you won’t want to leave.

 She continues: “It is also a very calming style that can be easily replicated through a combination of textures and finishes."